rev-kchilds/Project1/README.md

 The back-end system shall use JDBC to connect to a Postgres database.
 The middle tier shall use Javalin technology for dynamic Web application development.
 The front-end view shall use HTML/CSS/JavaScript to make an application that can call server-side components in a generally RESTful manner.
 The middle tier shall follow proper layered architecture, and have reasonable JUnit test coverage of the service layer.
 Webpages shall be styled to be functional and readable.

-**Stretch Goals (if you'd like to use this technology):**

-* Postgres Database shall be hosted remotely on GCP Cloud SQL.

-* Employees must select the type of reimbursement as: LODGING, TRAVEL, FOOD, or OTHER.

 ## Misc Notes